Mon (emblem)

 The mon of the Toyotomi clan, now used as the emblem of the Japanese Government; originally an emblem of the imperial family—a stylized paulownia.

-(紋, /ja/, Mon), also called (紋章, monshō), (紋所, mondokoro), and (家紋, kamon), are Japanese emblems used to decorate and identify an individual, a family, or (more recently) an institution, municipality or business entity.
-While mon is an encompassing term that may refer to any such device, kamon and mondokoro refer specifically to emblems that are used to identify a family.
-An authoritative mon reference compiles Japan's 241 general categories of mon based on structural resemblance (a single mon may belong to multiple categories), with 5,116 distinct individual mon.
+(紋, /ja/, Mon), also called (紋所, mondokoro) or kamon (家紋, family mon), are Japanese emblems used to decorate and identify an individual, a family, or an institution.
+Mon is an encompassing term that may refer to any such device, kamon and mondokoro refer specifically to emblems that are used to identify a family, while (神紋, shinmon), (社紋, shamon), and (寺紋, jimon) identify god, shrine, or temple, respectively.
+(Note: (紋, Mon) is a generic term referring to badges, kabuto crests, company logos, seals, insignia, emblems, and any other such marking device.
+The term is also used for the designs or patterns on the devices.
+However, most Japanese speakers would hesitate to use the term for what they perceive to be a foreign or modern device. (紋章, Monshō) refers to the 'designs' on all such devices, and applies to all such designs, foreign and domestic, historic or modern.)

+A mon reference in 2004 compiles Japan's 241 general categories of mon based on structural resemblance (a single mon may belong to multiple categories), with 5,116 distinct individual mon.
+(Note: Some 6939 mon are listed here .)

 It is well acknowledged that there are a number of lost or obscure mon.
 Among mon, the mon officially used by the family is called (定紋, jōmon).
-Over time, new mon have been created, such as (替紋, kaemon), which is unofficially created by an individual, and (女紋, onnamon), which is created by a woman after marriage by modifying part of her original family's mon, so that by 2023 there will be a total of 20,000 to 25,000 mon.
+Over time, new mon have been created, such as (替紋, kaemon), which is secondary or unofficial mon, and (女紋, onnamon), which is created for a woman after marriage by modifying part of her original family mon, so that by 2023 there will be a total of 20,000 to 25,000 mon.

 The devices are similar to the badges and coats of arms in European heraldic tradition, which likewise are used to identify individuals and families.
-Mon are often referred to as crests in Western literature, the crest being a European heraldic device similar to the mon in function.
+Mon are often referred to as crests in Western literature, the crest being a European heraldic device similar to the mon in most functions.
+(Note: The Japanese term Datemono (立物) or more specifically Kashiradate (頭立て), the ornament on top (as opposed to front, side, or back) of kabuto, is synonymous with 'crest' in the original meaning.)
 Japanese mon influenced Louis Vuitton's monogram designs through Japonisme in Europe in the late 1800s.